-- ⇒ OTA agrees with the Handling Subcommittee recommendation that the recharge materials must be on the National List to be allowed in organic processing.
-This is consistent with current practice.
-See Appendix A (OTA's spring 2020 comments) under 'Background.' - ⇒ OTA also agrees with the Handling Subcommittee that the ion exchange resins are food contact substances, and do not need to appear on the National List to be used in organic processing.
-This is consistent with the current practice.
+$\Rightarrow$ OTA agrees with the Handling Subcommittee recommendation that the recharge materials must be on the National List to be allowed in organic processing.
+This is consistent with current practice and with the training NOP provided to certifiers in 2010.